Note: Some of the links in this post are affiliate links. You can read my disclosure policy here.

 Created by Arabah Joy, a blogger I follow and trust, Grace Goals promised to be a different kind of goal-setting project, one that drew ideas and support directly from the Bible and that focused specifically on finding the grace needed to succeed.

-Since nothing else had worked, I bought a copy for myself, printed it out (because I do better with pen and paper), and set to work.
+Since nothing else had worked, I bought a copy for myself, printed it out (because I do better with pen and paper than reading from a screen), and set to work.
 Could refocusing my thinking be the missing key that would help me complete my goals for the year?

 This past year, with the help of Grace Goals, my follow-through was completely different.
 Instead of a long list of unfinished goals, I actually studied the Bible instead of just reading it.
 I finished and published my first full-length ebook, A Place Prepared (it had been in the works for over 3 years).
 Jon and I were able to get our startup off to a great start.
 And I completed my first-ever Whole30 challenge.